SkalskiP/ILearnDeepLearning.py/README.md

 ## Preventing Deep Neural Network from Overfitting

 This time I focused on the analysis of the reasons for overfitting and ways to prevent it.
 I made simulations of neural network regulation for different lambda coefficients, analyzing the change of values in the weight matrix.
 Take a look at the visualizations that were created in the process.
+Also check the article [Preventing Deep Neural Network from Overfitting][3].

 <p align="center">
     <img width="500" src="./02_exploring_overfitting/final_visualisations/bias_variance.gif" alt="Change of accuracy">